 If you are facing charges of perverting the course of justice, particularly on the serious side, such as using a false instrument, make sure you have experienced legal representation to help you defend the case.

 If you wish to plead guilty, it is possible in some cases to successfully obtain a section 10 dismissal or conditional release order for this offence, which would allow you to escape a criminal conviction and the resulting penalty.

-Your defence lawyer can advise you on your chances of obtaining a Section 10.
+Your defence lawyer can advise you on your chances of obtaining a non-conviction order.

 Make sure you seek expert legal advice before you plead guilty to this offence, as the penalties can be serious and lead to a lifelong criminal conviction.

 With the right defence lawyer, you may be able to have the charge dropped or successfully defend the case, or if you wish to plead guilty to obtain a section 10 and avoid a criminal conviction.